hkoosha/homer1/README.md

   - Reporting: optionally enable [InfluxDB](https://www.influxdata.com/) and
     [Prometheus](https://prometheus.io/).
   - Sensors: enable the sensors you're planning to connect.
-Configure and take note of the pins you will connect the sensors to here.
+Configure and take note of the pins you will connect the sensors to here. do **NOT** enable SGP30.
   - Display: if you have an e-paper [driver](https://www.waveshare.com/wiki/E-Paper_ESP32_Driver_Board) board, enable it here, and configure the pin used for interrupt signal comming from driver board to the main esp32.
 If you don't have a driver